bondy-io/bondy/doc/guides/architecture/db_view_shard_runtime.md

    `seq_fill` events (`bondy_oplog_seqs_filled_total`) that occupy the
    seqs — replicating and advancing frontiers like any event, folding to nothing — so the gap never becomes sync-unfillable.
-3. **Acknowledge.** The caller's write is complete at durable append — before the fold. `db.wal.fsync_mode` governs what "durable" costs.
+3. **Acknowledge.** Two acknowledgement points exist, and the facade exposes both. `apply_async/4` returns at durable append, before the
+   fold: the caller pays for durability, not for interpretation.
+   `apply/4` returns later — it blocks until the shard's overlay has drained, which is to say until the fold, the projection write and the MST install of its own event have all completed.
+That barrier is what makes a subsequent `read/3` observe the write, because the facade registers its tables with the read-path overlay merge *disabled*; the barrier, not an overlay lookup, is the read-your-write mechanism.
+   `db.wal.fsync_mode` governs what "durable" costs.
    `per_write`, the default, fsyncs every append: each write is durable before it returns, at the price of binding the writer to the device's fsync rate. `batched` defers the fsync to a size or time boundary